 Hydration is a critical component of health and temperature regulation.
 Ensuring that you are drinking plenty of water, possibly with the addition of ice, helps keep the body at a moderate temperature.

 Fans are a relatively inexpensive way to improve the temperature in your home.
 To boost the effectiveness of these affordable tools, try placing bottles of frozen water in front or behind them to create cooler airflow.

 Beating the Heat

-Thyroid dysfunction presents a wide array of symptoms that can be confusing and often frustrating.
-Those with an autoimmune condition in addition to thyroid dysfunction are at greater risk of experiencing a larger spectrum of symptoms with occasional bouts of increased intensity – learn more about autoimmune diseases here.
+Thyroid dysfunction presents an array of symptoms that can be confusing and often frustrating.
+Those with an autoimmune condition besides thyroid dysfunction are at greater risk of experiencing a larger spectrum of symptoms with occasional bouts of increased intensity.
 Hashimoto’s is a significant contributor to symptoms including heat intolerance.

 At Holtorf Medical Group, our physicians are trained to provide you with cutting-edge testing and innovative treatments to properly diagnose and treat your thyroid condition, optimize your health and improve your quality of life.
 If you have been diagnosed with hypothyroidism, but aren’t getting the treatment you need or if you have symptoms associated with thyroid dysfunction, call us at 877-508-1177 to see how we can help you!

 1. Kent Holtorf, MD.
 “Understanding Local Control of Thyroid Hormones: (Deiodinases Function and Activity).”
 National Academy of Hypothyroidism and Integrative Sciences.

 2. Kent Holtorf, MD.
 “Thyroid Hormone Transport.”
 National Academy of Hypothyroidism and Integrative Sciences.